sagecodes/intro-machine-learning/README.md

 But when you're first starting out It's important to think about your desired outcome(output of the model).

-Is it a number?
-Its a Regression problem.
+- Is it a number?
+Its probably a Regression problem.
-Is it a class?
-Its a classification problem.
+- Is it a class / label?
+Its probably a classification problem.
-Are you separating data into groups?
-It’s a clustering problem
+- Are you separating unlabeled data into groups?
+It’s probably a clustering problem.

 https://scikit-learn.org/stable/tutorial/machine_learning_map/